Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Simulation results

-{ Fig. \ref{fig9} shows the average throughput versus the number of BDs ($N$).
-As can be seen, the average throughput is decreasing as $N$ increases, consistent with Fig. \ref{fig5}.
-Besides, it can also be seen that regardless of $N$, the average throughput of each BD is almost equal for the proposed algorithm, while there is a significant difference in the average throughput between BDs under the algorithm with ECAP.
-This is because the proposed algorithm adopts a max-min form that can achieve absolute fairness in resource allocation.
+Fig. \ref{fig8} illustrates the average throughput against varying backscattering channel states ($h_{m,n}^{\text {f}} \bm h_n^{\text {b}}$), as described in \cite{XuXieWu}.
+For smaller differences in $h_{m,n}^{\text {f}} \bm h_n^{\text {b}}$ across BDs, both algorithms exhibit a minimal throughput variance; in fact, the variance for the proposed algorithm nears zero.
+However, as the differences widen, the throughput variance for ECAP increases, whereas the proposed algorithm maintains a tighter spread.
+This is because the algorithm with ECAP overlooks channel discrepancies among users, causing resource mismatches.
+In contrast, the proposed algorithm prioritizes balanced performance, marking a key distinction.

-Combining the above two figures, it can be asserted that the proposed algorithm is better in guaranteeing the transmission fairness regardless regardless of channel differences and number of BDs, which is in contrast to the algorithm with ECAP.
+Fig. \ref{fig9} shows the average throughput versus the number of BDs ($N$).
+As depicted, with an increasing $N$, the average throughput declines, a trend also evident in Fig. \ref{fig6}.
+Notably, the proposed algorithm maintains nearly equal throughput across all BDs, irrespective of $N$.
+In contrast, the algorithm with ECAP reveals pronounced throughput disparities among BDs.
+This distinction arises because our proposed algorithm employs a max-min form, ensuring optimal fairness in resource distribution.